opieters/limecv_design/README.md

-Design totorial files for LimeCV XeLaTeX Documentclass
+Design Tutorial Files for LimeCV XeLaTeX Documentclass
 ======================================================

-These files are part of [this totorial](https://olivierpieters.be/blog/).
+These files are part of [this tutorial](https://olivierpieters.be/blog/).

 Example CV: